 Poor Mr. Molesley

 Who would have thought Mr. Molesley (Kevin Doyle) would become one of our favorite characters?!
 He’s the classic underdog who got yet another hard knock from life when his employer, Matthew, died unexpectedly.
-This episode follows Mr. Molesely around and he looks for work; he even goes so far as to return to Isobel and plead for his old job back.
+This episode follows Mr. Molesely around and he looks for work; he even pleads with Isobel for his old job back at her house.

 She, however, has no room for a butler (though she did have plenty of room to take in Mr. Carson’s frenemy from the workhouse, just sayin') but thankfully, the Dowager is here to save the day (again)!
 She arranges a luncheon to “sell” Mr. Molesely’s servant services to her old friend, Lady Shackleton (Dame Harriet Walter).
 Sadly for Mr. Molesely, the other manservant on staff takes an immediate dislike to the bumbling interloper and proceeds to sabotage his efforts to impress Lady Shackleton and land himself a new job.
-It’s a rare bit of humor in an episode that trended toward darkness.
+It’s a rare bit of humor in an episode that tended to stay in the dark.

 Look Who’s Back and Ready for Trouble